bon-ami/jirrit/README.md

   - show details of a case
   - list comments of a case
   - add a comment to a case
+  - delete a comment from a case
+  - change a comment from a case
   - list my open cases
-  - link a case to the other
+  - link a case to another
   - reject a case from any known statues
   - close a case to resolved from any known statues (change it to resolved)
   - close a case with default design as steps (change it to resolved, adding test condition="none", steps="default design" and expectation="none")